 The obvious issues with Shi Smith will be clear as day.
 He is not super elusive after the catch.
 Smith has some boogie in him, but that open field elusiveness is not a defining trait of his.
 Thus, do not expect to get him a ton of manufactured touches to win and make big plays.
 The athletic area is where Smith falls a hair short of everyone.

 He is not physically imposing, albeit he is tough.
-More importantly, Smith lacks explosiveness, high-end lateral agility, and anything more than slightly above-average speed.
+More importantly, the South Carolina wide receiver lacks explosiveness, high-end lateral agility, and anything more than slightly above-average speed.
 That will lower his ceiling a bit, but there is a place for a guy like Smith to have a quality role in the NFL.

 Possible team-specific fits

 Any team that needs a slot receiver who can make tough catches over the middle of the field will like Smith.
 The Pittsburgh Steelers strike me initially as a strong fit.
 Not only is their dependable slot receiver in JuJu Smith-Schuster possibly leaving, but they led the league in drops in 2020.
 Smith simply does not drop the football with his elite hands.
 That fit naturally makes sense for both sides.